bansaltushar014/Chapter-Solidity/ERC4337-AccountAbstraction/Readme.md

 # Project Title
 Simple Overview of ERC-4337
 ## Description
-This contract implements the basic functionality of an ERC-4337 account abstraction contract.
-It allows users to deposit and withdraw ETH, and it exposes a getBalance() function that allows users to check their balance.
+This code implements the basic functionality of an ERC-4337 contract.
+It allows users to submit transactions to the Ethereum network and to get the status of transactions.
 # How to Run this Contract
 To use this contract, you would first need to deploy it to the Ethereum blockchain.